BigSoftVideo/DOTE/glossary.md

 ### CS Mode <a id='cs-mode'></a>

-When the [media activated](#active) for a specific Transcript are played back, there is a toggle option in the [Editor panel](transcript.md) called [CS Mode](sync-code.md#cs-mode) that synchronises playback with the relevant lines of the Transcript that match the timecode segment.
+When a media [Activated](#active) in a Transcript is played back, there is a toggle option in the [Editor panel](transcript.md) called [CS Mode](sync-code.md#cs-mode) that synchronises playback with the relevant lines of the Transcript that match the timecode segment on the [Timeline](timeline.md).
-In _DOTE_, this is only possible if [sync-codes](sync-code.md) have been manually added to the Transcript.
+In _DOTE_, this is only possible if [Sync-codes](sync-code.md) have been manually added to the Transcript.

 See also [Synchronised Media](#sync).

 ### Editor <a id='editor'></a>

-The Editor is the [panel](ui.md) in which the text of the Transcript is created and edited.
+The Editor is the [Panel](ui.md) in which the text of the Transcript is created and edited.

 ### Equirectangular <a id='equi'></a>